tseclaudia/hugo-interview-challenge-main/README.md

 Navigate to hugo-interview-challenge-main/api/prisma/ and run 'npx prisma generate'.

-Navigate back to the root project directory and run both the frontend and backend together, run `npm run start`.
+Navigate back to the root project directory.
+To run both the frontend and backend together, run `npm run start`.
+To run them independentlyl, use `npm run start:api` and
+`npm run start:client`.

 Go to your browser and navigate to http://localhost:5173/ where the frontend will be running.